Living with a stoma will take some adjustment.

 Be on the lookout for depression:

 - Prolonged feelings of sadness

 - Thoughts of suicide

 - Inability to sleep or sleeping too much

 - Lack of interest in activities you normally enjoy

 Other “feel better” ideas for your recovery

 - Become a well-educated consumer: The more you know, the easier it is to make important decisions about your health.
 Your stoma care nurse is your first resource.
 You can also find useful information from stoma support groups and associations.
-The me+ programme is a great place to start.

 - Talk to other people living with a stoma, as well as their loved ones: Other people successfully living with a stoma can help you understand you’re not alone in your recovery.
 They may also offer helpful tips, or additional insight into what to expect as living with a stoma becomes normal for you.